bkimbrou/resume-backend/README.md

-# resume-backend
+# resume-api
-The backend for the resume application
+The api for the resume application